Process

 Being interviewed

-It is important to be honest with the investigtor.
+It is important to be honest with the investigator.
 The investigator may need to ask you detailed questions that are personal and sensitive in nature.
 You may ask for clarifications of questions whenever you think it would be helpful, and you may ask to take breaks whenever you need them during the interviews.
 You may ask the investigator to copy your advisor on any communications to you.

 Reviewing the investigator’s report